Ringo Starr (song)

 "Ringo Starr" is a song by Italian band Pinguini Tattici Nucleari.
 It was released by Sony Music on 6 February 2020 as the first single from the reissue of fourth studio album Fuori dall'hype.

 The song was the band's entry for the Sanremo Music Festival 2020, the 70th edition of Italy's musical festival, where it placed 3rd in the grand final.
-"Ringo Starr" peaked at number 3 on the weekly Italian FIMI Singles Chart and was certified triple platinum in Italy.
+"Ringo Starr" peaked at number 3 on the weekly Italian FIMI Singles Chart and was certified quadruple platinum in Italy.

 Music video

-The music video for the song was released on YouTube on 6 February 2022, to accompany the single's release.
+The music video for the song was released on YouTube on 6 February 2020, to accompany the single's release.
 Directed by William9, the video is a parody of the film Back to the Future, with the frontman Riccardo Zanotti acting as Marty McFly during the school ball scene.